Razorflamekun/shiren-6/content/dungeons/serpentcoil-island.md

 Other notes:

-- Expect to deal around 30\~40 damage with direct attacks, or 20\~30 damage using arrows.
+- Expect to deal around 30\~40 damage with normal attacks, or 20\~30 damage using arrows.
-    - This calculates out to roughly 20\~26 direct attacks to defeat it.
+    - This calculates out to roughly 20\~26 normal attacks to defeat it.
 - The fight begins with Pumplich, Dragon, Vile Scorpion, and 2 Hoppin' Sluggers on the field.
     - Monsters also continue to spawn as turns elapse, which can include Sky Dragons.
 - Swift Grass, Power-up Grass, and Invincible Grass are fantastic.